Azarch1/htmlgalvanized/README.md

 # htmlgalvanized
-Just a quick review of fron't end development and maintenance
+Just a quick review of front end development and maintenance